3xyz/sql-gen/README.md

 # sql-gen
+Tool for generating sql queries with ChatGBT.
-Bash wrap over aix tool which using ChatGPT API key.
+It is just bash script over (aix)[https://github.com/projectdiscovery/aix] tool which using ChatGPT API key.

 ![](./Screenshot.png)